100% Kiwi made

 Anchor Design

-The anchors consist of a steel frame which is held in place with two medium tensile 1045 25mm steel pins that are driven into the ground at a specific angle to a depth of approximately 600mm.
+The anchors consist of a steel frame which is held in place with two high tensile 4140 25mm steel pins that are driven into the ground at a specific angle to a depth of approximately 600mm.

 A 9m ratchet tie down connects from this anchor assembly, to a point on the irrigator.

-The lateral load gets transferred through the 1045 25mm steel pins into the subsoil resulting in a very robust and strong anchoring method over a range of variable soil types.
+The lateral load from the tie down gets transferred through the 25mm high tensile steel pins into the subsoil resulting in a very robust and strong anchoring method over a range of variable soil types.

 Installation

-• Install two pivot anchors on the windward side of each span of the pivot.
+• It is recommended to install two anchors on the upwind side of each span of the pivot.
 One above the wheels, and the other mid-span.
+More anchors = more force holding down the irrigator to the ground.

-• Drive the steel pins through the anchor frame using a waratah driver or a sledge hammer.
+• Drive the steel pins through the anchor frame using a sledge hammer or waratah driver.

-We recommend using a Honda powered 4 stroke Waratah driver with internal reducing bush to install the steel pins quickly and efficiently.
+We recommend using a Honda powered 4 stroke Waratah driver with internal reducing bush to install the steel pins quickly and efficiently if you have a lot of anchors to install in hard ground.
 A sledge hammer can also be used to drive the pins into the ground.

 Lifting chains and a loader will remove the pins if more force is required.
 Lifting chains are available to purchase on this site.